egnyte/egnyte-js-sdk/src/docs/api.md

 The `storeFile` method uses `FormData` constructor; documentation and detailed browser support can be found here: https://developer.mozilla.org/en-US/docs/Web/API/FormData

+### Downloading a file

+It is possible to download a file to memory in modern browsers.
+A proof of concept of that can be found in `examples/filepicker_usecase.html`

 ## Link API helpers

 All API helpers return promises.